 Test your validation setup on our incentivized testnet challenge

-We’re thrilled to announce Meter’s Incentivized testnet challenge - Warring Stakes!
-We want to offer you, our early supporters, the opportunity to participate in our network by putting your validation and mining skills to the test for a chance to win mainnet MTRG tokens, test your validation setup and help us uncover any vulnerabilities before out mainnet launch.
+Here's your opportunity to put your validation and mining skills to the test for a chance to win mainnet MTRG tokens!
+Test your validation setup and help us uncover any vulnerabilities before our mainnet launch.